VamsiU987/Home_Task/README.md

 - Windows operating system
 - ROS 2 Jazzy installed using Pixi
-- Python installed and available in PATH
+- Python is installed and available in the PATH

 Please follow the installation instructions provided in: